 For tomatoes, I used the petite diced variety.
 I like to keep all the vegetables finely chopped.

 When sautéing this dish I try to use just a little olive oil.
 If it feels a little dry you can add 1/4 cup of broth.
 I keep a jar of broth base in my fridge so I can add a small amount when I need it.
 These broth bases usually have a lot more flavor than the canned and boxed varieties.

 The spices are super simple.
 Add dried thyme, or add basil if you prefer.
 Add small amounts of salt, pepper, a pinch of allspice, and a bay leaf.
 To heat the recipe up, add cayenne pepper, and a dash of hot sauce.
 Adjust the amount of heat to your taste.

-Pull out your frying pan and heat olive oil over medium heat.
+Step 2.
+Heat olive oil in a frying pan over medium heat.
 If you don't have olive oil you can substitute canola oil or another healthy oil you have on hand.

-Add the garlic and continue to cook.
+Step 4.
+Add garlic and continue to cook.
 Stir the vegetables a couple of times so the garlic doesn't burn.

+Step 5.
 Drain and rinse the black-eyed peas.
 I used canned peas in this recipe to save time.
-But, if you have frozen, you can cook per the directions and then continue with the recipe.
+But, if you have frozen, you can cook per the package directions and then continue with the recipe.

-Add your tomatoes, broth, thyme, pepper, salt, hot sauce, allspice, and bay leaf.
+Step 6.
+Add tomatoes, broth, thyme, pepper, salt, hot sauce, allspice, and bay leaf.
 Stir to mix.

 Store for 4-5 days in a covered dish in the refrigerator.
 Heat before serving.